 China to cut taxes as GDP growth to slow further in 2019

-The 6.0 to 6.5 percent estimate for 2019 was released in a work report for the opening session of the annual National People's Congress, China's rubber-stamp parliament.
+The 6.0 per cent to 6.5 per cent estimate for 2019 was released in a work report for the opening session of the annual National People's Congress, China's rubber-stamp parliament.

 The slowdown and trade war have turned into major challenges for President Xi Jinping, one year after the NPC boosted his status as the country's most powerful leader since Mao Zedong by abolishing term limits and etching his name into China's constitution.